emarsden/pg-el/README.md

   functions or procedures).

-- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Aurora.
+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Aurora, CrunchyData Warehouse.
 You may however encounter difficulties with TLS connections, as noted above.
+Reports on success or problems encountered with these databases are welcome.

 PostgreSQL variants that **don't work** with pg-el: